-Not here, business as usual is not enough at the UA, we never settle.
+Not here, business as usual is not enough at the UA.

-Using proactive recruitment techniques in the last hiring season resulted in one of the most broadly diverse and highly talented cohorts of faculty to join our scholarly community.
-Using empirically-based strategies we are experiencing the benefits of what we have read – proactive recruitment generates a highly diverse, highly qualified group of talented people from which to select a colleague, it signals to applicants that the UA is the kind of highly engaged creative community they want to join, and last, but not least, once an offer is made, candidates are more likely to say yes.†
+Proactive recruitment takes time, but it works.
+A new faculty hire is one of the most important investments departments make for their future, so it worth investing the time to proactively recruit.
+Proactive recruitment can generate a highly diverse group of talented people from which to select a colleague, it signals to applicants that the UA is the kind of highly engaged creative community they want to join, and once an offer is made, candidates are more likely to say yes.

 †NSF ADVANCE, University of Michigan.
 (2009).
 Handbook for faculty searches and hiring, 2009-2010.
 University of Michigan.
 Retrieved on July 31, 2013 from http://www.umich.edu/~advproj/handbook.pdf.